bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 git rebase upstream/main
 # the "git rebase upstream/main" command is a safer way to apply new updates fetched from the upstream repository to your ...
 ## locally downloaded fork.
 Sometimes people make changes locally and forget to upload them. "git rebase" works by taking any ...
-### changes you have made in your local repository to a temporary area, then updating your local branch to be in sync with the ...
+### changes you have made in your local repository to a temporary area, then updates your local branch to be in sync with the ...
 #### upstream branch, and then applies any changes you made locally to the updated main branch in the order you made them.
 ##### This helps to prevent merge conflicts, and in the case there is a merge conflict, it will notify you and allow you to
 ###### fix the merge conflict locally before you submit your update to help ensure your update gets approved quickly with desired results.
 ####### In this case you have not yet made changes, but after you do make changes it is a best practice to do the fetch/rebase operation ...
 ######## just before you push your branch to github, so you can be aware of and potentially resolve merge conflicts before uploading.
+######### In the event you have any problems with the locally downloaded copy of your fork, you can delete and then redownload the fork by repeating step 2.
 ```

 {{< exopen "Click to expand screenshot for this action" >}}